trickstercache/trickster/docs/mysql.md

 # MySQL Provider

-Trickster can accept native MySQL client connections, proxy each authenticated session to an Oracle MySQL origin, and cache eligible text-protocol query results.
+Trickster can accept native MySQL client connections, proxy each authenticated session to a MySQL origin, and cache eligible text-protocol query results.
 This guide describes the initial supported contract.
 Behavior not listed here is rejected or proxied without caching; cache eligibility always fails closed.